Subscribe to updates

 BHRUT Winter Demand Management

-The committee was scheduled to receive an update on Barking, Havering and Redbridge University Hospitals Trust's (BHRUT) plans for managing winter demand.
-The report indicated that the trust had been experiencing record numbers of patients, with particular challenges at Queen's Hospital due to its A&E department being designed for a much lower daily attendance.
-Issues such as discharge delays, patients with mental health needs attending A&E, and the impact of a new electronic patient record (EPR) system were highlighted as contributing factors to the pressure.
-The report outlined measures being taken to address these challenges, including the introduction of a new Medical Same Day Emergency Care (SDEC) at Queen's, earlier clinical decision-making, and improved collaboration with various services.
-The report also encouraged residents to get their flu vaccination and use appropriate healthcare settings.
+The committee was scheduled to receive an update from BHRUT regarding their plans for managing winter demand.
+The report indicated that the trust had been experiencing record numbers of patients, with attendances at Queen's Hospital's A&E department significantly exceeding its original design capacity.
+Additional challenges highlighted included the recent launch of a new electronic patient record system, an increase in flu cases, and delays in patient discharges.
+The report detailed measures being implemented to address these issues, such as the introduction of a new Medical Same Day Emergency Care (SDEC) at Queen's Hospital and improved collaboration with various services.
+The report also encouraged residents to get their flu vaccinations and use appropriate healthcare settings.

 Healthwatch Havering Annual Report and Same Day Access Report

 The committee was set to review reports from Healthwatch Havering, an independent champion for local health and social care services.
-The Healthwatch Havering Annual Report 2024-2025 detailed the organisation's work in listening to residents' experiences, publishing reports on services, and collaborating with partners to influence improvements.
-Key highlights included work on maternity equality, ensuring British Sign Language interpreters for deaf patients, and supporting the development of the St George's Health and Wellbeing Hub.
-The report also presented financial information and outlined future priorities, such as improving access to GPs and community pharmacies.
+The Healthwatch Havering Annual Report 2024-2025 detailed their work in gathering and amplifying residents' experiences to influence service improvements.
+Key achievements included supporting over 1,250 people to share their views, publishing 10 reports on health and social care services, and working collaboratively with other Healthwatch organisations across North East London to influence decisions at the Integrated Care System (ICS) level.
+The report also highlighted specific projects, such as ensuring British Sign Language (BSL) interpreters for deaf patients and supporting the development of services for people with learning disabilities and autism.

 Adoption of the New Education & Employment Skills Strategy

-The committee was also scheduled to scrutinise the Havering Community Safety Partnership (HCSP) Plan for 2026-29.
-This plan outlines how the partnership will address crime and disorder in Havering, fulfilling a statutory duty under the Crime and Disorder Act 1998.
-The report detailed findings from the annual strategic assessment of crime and disorder in 2024, including resident survey results on satisfaction with their neighbourhood, feelings of safety, and perceptions of crime levels.
+The committee was also scheduled to scrutinise the Havering Community Safety Partnership (HCSP) Plan for 2026-2029.
+This plan outlines how the partnership will address crime and disorder in Havering over the next three years.
+The report detailed the findings of the annual strategic assessment of crime and disorder in 2024, including resident surveys on their experiences and views of crime.
 Key areas of concern identified were violence, acquisitive crime, and anti-social behaviour (ASB).
-The plan proposes six strategic priorities: Reducing Violence, Tackling Violence Against Women and Girls (VAWG), Reducing Reoffending (especially substance misuse and group-related), Tackling ASB, Tackling Acquisitive Crime, and Improving Feelings of Safety.
-The report included detailed ward-level crime data and time-of-day analysis for various crime types.
-The adoption of the plan has no direct financial implications, as costs are expected to be met through existing funding streams.
+The plan proposed six strategic priorities: Reducing Violence, Tackling Violence Against Women and Girls (VAWG), Reducing Reoffending, Tackling ASB, Tackling Acquisitive Crime, and Improving Feelings of Safety.
+The report also included detailed ward-level crime data and recommendations for each strategic priority.

 Attendees